nasa/progpy/sphinx-config/glossary.rst

 .. glossary::
     :sorted:

+    controller
+      A closed loop future loading method.
+Calculates future loading as a function of state, like the :class:py:`prog_models.loading.controllers.LQR` controller used by the :class:py:`prog_models.models.aircraft_model.SmallRotorcraft` model.

+    trajectory
+      Path a vehicle takes through space, represented by a set of 4-dimensional points (position + time), represented by the `prog_modals.utils.traj_gen.Trajectory` class.

     event
       Something that can be predicted (e.g., system failure).
 An event has either occurred or not.
 See also: :term:`threshold`